-Chasca had shared a special bond with "Grandpa Theo”.
-He had inspired her to study law at Harvard and had encouraged her to eschew a career as a wealthy corporate lawyer to become an underpaid international law and human rights counsel at the United Nations.
+Chasca had shared a special bond with "Grandpa Theo", who had inspired her to study law at Harvard.
+And it was he who encouraged Chasca to eschew a career as a wealthy corporate lawyer to become an underpaid international law and human rights counsel with the United Nations.

 After the funeral, Chasca slips away from the family gathering at her grandfather's house to reminisce about the happy times she had spent there with Grandpa Theo.
-She is drawn to her favourite room, the library, sits at his desk and looks idly through the drawers.
-In one she finds an old sheaf of papers, written in German (a language which Chasca studied at Harvard), the memoir of a Holocaust survivor, Joachim Gutman.
+And Chasca is drawn to her favourite room, the library, sits at his desk and looks idly through the drawers.
+In one, she finds an old sheaf of papers, written in German (a language which Chasca studied at Harvard), the memoir of a Holocaust survivor, Joachim Gutman.

-Reading Gutman's papers, Chasca senses a miscarriage of justice at the trial of German Wilhelm Deutch, who was hanged as a war criminal in 1947.
+Reading Gutman's papers, Chasca senses a miscarriage of justice at the trial of German Wilhelm Deutch, hanged as a war criminal in 1947.
 Theodore Broderick had unsuccessfully defended Deutch at the Nuremberg trial.
-Chasca realises the papers, which would have had a bearing on the case, had not come into Broderick's possession until after the trial.
+Chasca realises the papers, which would have had a bearing on the case, had not come into Broderick's possession until after the sentencing.

-As a memorial to her grandfather, Chasca sets about righting the injustice he had been unable to defend at Nuremberg.
+As a memorial to her grandfather, Chasca sets about righting the injustice he could not defend at Nuremberg.
 She visits Israel and Berlin, looking for clues to help her find Gutman, and if not the man himself, then his descendants and, if necessary, the descendants of the wrongly hanged, Deutch.

 © 2016 Robert Fairhead

 This review was published by Writing NSW in September 2016.
-It was a sombre and ofttimes difficult read about human inhumanity and the imprecise nature of the search for justice.
+The Mechanic was a sombre and often difficult read about human inhumanity and the imprecise nature of the search for justice.